Articles for Translators

 Freedom and Limitations

-It stands to reason that
+It stands to reason that translators

-source texts.
-Sometimes they face badly written texts
+they face badly written texts containing grammatical mistakes such

-facts or misleading overgeneralizations.
-In such situations,
+or misleading overgeneralizations.
+In such situations, the translator

-the translator should interfere to improve these texts
+should interfere to improve these texts by setting right what is

-ethical and professional duty to convey correct information…
+wrong because it is his/her ethical and professional duty to convey

 Read